 #1 What is Google Exchange Bidding?

-The Google exchange bidding process uses a server-to-server connection to communicate and exchange ad placement information.
+The Google exchange bidding (now Open Bidding) process uses a server-to-server connection to communicate and exchange ad placement information.
 This is a server-side process where exchange networks and SSPs bid on the inventory in a unified auction.

 According to Google, exchange bidding is designed to reduce the complexity without affecting the user experience.
 The complexity, mentioned by Google, is in reference to the header bidding complexity.